cburgmer/json-path-comparison/proposals/Proposal_A/README.md

   *Motivation*: Find clear split between array index and object name lookup.

+- Bracket notation allows one or many elements ("union"), and allows mixing anything that is also allowed in it's own within bracket notation, e.g. filter expressions.
+So `$[*,-1,?(@>1),"key"]` is supported.

+  *Motivation*: This is simple, yet powerful and allows for a few sensible use cases, e.g. combining multiple filter expressions.
+It does not require any extension to the syntax, on the contrary, it feels like it fits right in.

 - "Bald" recursive descent is not supported.

   *Motivation*: No consensus, but more specifically would introduce more